hitochan777/forest_aligner/README.md

         e-f format as opposed to f-e format.
         $ perl -pe 's/(\d+)-(\d+)/$2-$1/g' < train.a.f-e > train.e.e-f

-    (b) flip the argument flags for your e and f data when you run Nile.
+    (b) flip the argument flags for your e and f data when you run forest-aligner.
 For example: python nile.py \
             --e train.f \
             --f train.e \